FREE Shipping on orders over $899

 5. Digestion and absorption of nutrients: Water is essential for digestion and absorption of nutrients in the gastrointestinal tract.

-Given its importance, lack of adequate hydration can have serious health consequences.
-Dehydration can cause everything fromheadaches and fatigue to more serious problems such as kidney failure or even heat stroke.
-Therefore, it is vital to ensure that we are consuming enough fluid and also consider how the foods we eat can contribute to our daily hydration.
+Given its importance, a lack of adequate hydration can have serious health consequences.
+Dehydration can lead to everything fromheadaches and fatigue to more serious problems like kidney failure or even heatstroke.
+Therefore, it's vital to ensure we're consuming enough fluids and, in addition, to consider how the foods we eat can contribute to our daily hydration.

 While water is the best way to stay hydrated, certain foods are high in water content and can help supplement our fluid intake.
-We share with you a list of foods that hydrate almost as much as drinking water:
+Here's a list of foods that are almost as hydrating as drinking water:

 1. Cucumbers (96% water): Cucumbers are one of the most hydrating foods available.
-They are refreshing and crunchy, and can be easily consumed in salads or as healthy snacks.
+They're refreshing and crunchy, and can easily be eaten in salads or as a healthy snack.

 2. Watermelon (92% water): Watermelon is a delicious and refreshing option on hot summer days.
-In addition to its high water content, it is a good source of vitamins and antioxidants.
+In addition to its high water content, it's a good source of vitamins and antioxidants.

-3. Celery (95% water): Celery is another food with a high water content that is also low in calories.
-It is a great option to add to salads or use as celery sticks with hummus.
+3. Celery (95% water): Celery is another food with a high water content that's also low in calories.
+It's a great option to add to salads or use as celery sticks with hummus.

-4. Lettuce (95% water): Leafy green lettuces, such as iceberg lettuce or romaine lettuce, are rich in water and are the perfect base for many salads.
+4. Lettuce (95% water): Green leafy lettuces, such as iceberg lettuce or romaine lettuce, are rich in water and are the perfect base for many salads.

 5. Zucchini (95% water): Zucchini is versatile and can be added to stews, stir-fries, or even made into zucchini spirals as a pasta substitute.

-6. Strawberries (90% water): Strawberries are an excellent source of vitamin C and antioxidants, in addition to being hydrating and delicious.
+6. Strawberries (90% water): Strawberries are an excellent source of vitamin C and antioxidants, as well as being hydrating and delicious.

 7. Melon (89% water): Several varieties of melon, such as cantaloupe and honeydew melon, are rich in water and tasty.